Macron names EU's Brexit negotiator Michel Barnier as France’s new prime minister

-PARIS — (AP) — President Emmanuel Macron named on Thursday the EU's Brexit negotiator Michel Barnier as France's new prime minister, after more than 50 days of a caretaker government.
+PARIS — (AP) — President Emmanuel Macron named Michel Barnier as France's new prime minister Thursday, hoping the Brexit negotiator and veteran conservative can work with France's bitterly divided legislature to end political turmoil that has roiled Macron's presidency.

-The appointment of the 73-year-old Barnier follows weeks of intense efforts by Macron and his aides to bring an intense period of political turmoil to an end by finding a government leader who can survive in France's newly fractured political landscape.
+At 73, Barnier is the oldest of the 26 prime ministers that have served modern France's Fifth Republic.
+He replaces the youngest, Gabriel Attal, who was 34 when he was appointed just eight months ago.

+Attal was also France's first openly gay prime minister.
+French media and some of Macron's political opponents who immediately criticized Barnier's appointment quickly dug up that, when serving in parliament in 1981, the new prime minister had been among 155 lawmakers who voted against a law that decriminalized homosexuality.

-Barnier faces the tough task of having to work with the bitterly divided, hung parliament that emerged from legislative elections that Macron called in June, in a huge surprise.
+Barnier's appointment ends more than 50 days of caretaker government in France but offers no guarantee of a return to political calm.
+Barnier faces the tough task of having to work with the acrimonious and deeply split hung parliament that emerged from the surprise legislative elections that Macron called early in June.

+Barnier, a career politician proud of his humble roots in France's Alpine region of Haute-Savoie, is no stranger to complex and daunting tasks: He was the European Union's chief negotiator in the difficult talks with Britain over its departure from the bloc.

-Barnier could quickly face possible attempts in parliament to topple the new government he will now put together and lead.
-Opponents of Macron on the left of French politics immediately portrayed the appointment of the conservative Barnier as a slap in the face of those who voted for them.
+But he could quickly face possible attempts in parliament to topple the new government he will now put together and lead.
+Opponents of Macron on the left of French politics immediately portrayed the appointment of the conservative Barnier as a slap in the face for those who voted for them in the legislative elections.
+Macron had hoped the voting would strengthen his position and provide clarity.
+Instead, the July 7 outcome saw his centrist government lose its majority but also produced no clear winner.

+By turning to Barnier, Macron is hoping to break the political deadlock.

-A statement from Macron's office announcing Barnier's appointment said he'd been tasked “with forming a unifying government to serve the country and the French people.”
+A statement from Macron's office announcing the appointment said Barnier was tasked “with forming a unifying government to serve the country and the French people.”

 “This appointment comes after an unprecedented cycle of consultations during which, in accordance with his constitutional duty, the president ensured that the prime minister and the future government would meet the conditions to be as stable as possible and give themselves the chances of uniting as broadly as possible,” the statement said.

+“Taking all this time to end up with Barnier, it doesn’t give the impression of a major revolution," Boutin said.
+"Barnier has been in the political landscape for centuries.”

-But Macron kept Attal and his ministers on in a caretaker capacity, handling day-to-day affairs, so political instability wouldn’t overshadow the July 26-Aug.
-11 Paris Olympics, when France was in the global spotlight.
+So political instability wouldn't overshadow the July 26-Aug.
+11 Paris Olympics, when France was in the global spotlight, Macron kept the outgoing Attal and his ministers on in a caretaker capacity, handling day-to-day affairs, after the prime minister resigned on July 16, in the wake of the legislative defeat.

-In political career over more than 50 years, Barnier has served as French foreign, European affairs, environment and agriculture minister — and twice as a European commissioner.

-Influential far-left leader Jean-Luc Melenchon immediately came out against Barnier’s appointment and predicted the new prime minister would not get a majority backing in the bitterly divided National Assembly.
+Influential far-left leader Jean-Luc Melenchon on Thursday immediately came out against Barnier’s appointment and predicted the prime minister would not get majority backing in the divided National Assembly.

 Melenchon said the appointment flew in the face of the July 7 legislative election results that left parliament's lower house split between three main blocs — the left, including Melenchon's party; the center where Macron has based his support, and the far right, converging around anti-immigration leader Marine Le Pen.